-As the New Year begins and the island continues to cleanse itself from the past tourism season, I wonder what I can do on a personal level to help.
+As the New Year begins and the island continues to cleanse itself from the past tourism season, I wonder what I can do on a personal level to help on a sustainable way.
 Cleaning up the beaches with my children, not using plastic bags, being conservative with my water usage?
 With the Ibiza Preservation Fund actively promoting and organizing sustainable initiatives on Ibiza and Formentera, I have decided to ask Sandra Benbeniste, a driving force of the IPF, what she can add to my green checklist.

 Have you always been a passionate environmental activist and what was it that brought you to Ibiza?

 I am originally from Barcelona but have been coming to the island all my life.
 Back in the 1960’s my grandfather built a house in Ibiza and my family and I would be over every holiday.
 The years passed and the number of tourists visiting the islands grew greater each year.
 I started to notice that some of my favorite beaches and even the countryside had started to loo

 k very developed.
 There was a period in which I didn’t come back, I was busy studying environmental law and had become passionate about promoting sustainable development in Mexico and Guatemala.
 Then I met my husband, a photographer, and we came back to Ibiza to visit.
 I noticed how much the island was still well preserved and also how much it needed protection.
 This time I felt concerned with Ibiza’s future, I wanted to help it preserve its rich resources and help it find a sustainable path.
 That was when I started to work with the Ibiza Preservation Fund.

 Tell us a little bit about the Ibiza Preservation Fund (IPF)?
 What themes does it focus on?